NathStevo97/certifications-notes/vmware/vmware-tanzu/05_Troubleshooting/06_Run-Image-Builder.md

 # 5.6 - Lab 17

-Tags: Done

-# Objectives
+## Objectives

 - Unzip the Tanzu Kubernetes Grid Image Builder Files
 - Load the OVF tool into the Image Builder Container Image
 - Prepare the Image Builder Configuration
 - Run Image Builder

-# Unzip the Tanzu Kubernetes Grid Image Builder Files
+## Unzip the Tanzu Kubernetes Grid Image Builder Files

 1. Using the terminal, navigate to the `Downloads` directory.